All Episodes

 But he brings her out at appropriate times, like a trophy.

-Um just pay attention and and see.
+Just pay attention and see.

-See, my uh servants.
+See, my servants.

-I don't see Michelle as you know, hidden away in the residence only being brought out by Barack when he thinks it's necessary.
+I don't see Michelle as, you know, hidden away in the residence, only being brought out by Barack when he thinks it's necessary.

 Well, we'll see as time goes on.